 We use the clam shovels we sell to dig both razor clams and bay clams.
-Our standard razor clam shovel is manufactured with a full length handle unavailable at retail outlets and an 11 inch blade offset at the proper angle to take advantage on the method recommended by ODFW to dig razor clams from the wet sand.
-The ingraved handle is for marketing purposes only.
-Refer to the book, Oregon's Razor Clams for a detailed illustration and accompanying photo array showing how to dig razor clam with the shovels we sell to dig razor clams successfully.
+Our standard razor clam shovel is manufactured by Willapa Marine with a full length handle unavailable at retail outlets and an 11 inch blade offset at the proper angle to take advantage on the method recommended by ODFW to dig razor clams from the wet sand.

 Our razor clam bag shown above is made using fine mesh with a draw string and button to keep your razor clams safe and secure.
-The 9 x 24 inch dimension is large enough to hold a limit of 15 largest razor clams.
-Click HERE to purchase the razor clam bag for $7.00 plus $2.30 shipping and handling for the first razor clam bag ordered only.
-Order a half a dozen and reduce the cost of shipping and hanling.
+The 9 x 24 inch dimension is large enough to hold a limit of 15 largest razor clams or bay clams.
+Click HERE to purchase the razor clam bag for $5.00 plus $1.95 shipping and handling for the first razor clam bag ordered only; so order several.
+The cost of the green net bay clam bag is a dollar more.

 OREGON'S FISHING INFORMATION for all the fish species common to Oregon's Coastal Waters click on